"It was fantastic, great photo stops along the way our guide was very informative and the boat trip was amazing."

 Nose right up to Stirling Falls and Bowen Falls.
 Watch for dolphins, fur seals and Fiordland crested penguins.

-Scenic return journey — arrive back in Queenstown by evening, full of memories and incredible photographs.
+Scenic return journey — arrive back in Queenstown by evening, usually around 7pm.

 Thousands of tours visit Milford Sound each year.
 Here's why this one consistently outranks them all.